sammaritan12/pptxtract--hymns/README.md

 ## Converting PPT to PPTX

-To convert multiple PPT files to PPTX, you must download LibreOFfice and run the following command on to your terminal and it will create a PPTX file for every ppt file within the current working directory.
+To convert multiple PPT files to PPTX, you must download LibreOffice and run the following command on to your terminal and it will create a PPTX file for every ppt file within the current working directory.

 ```bash
 libreoffice --headless --convert-to pptx *.ppt